 Cerebral palsy is a blanket term given to a group of developmental disorders that are caused by brain abnormalities or brain injury.
 When it comes to abnormalities in the form or development of the brain, they often develop during gestation as a result of issues such as gene mutations.
 As for brain injuries, they often occur during delivery or soon after delivery.
 They can affect how a child walks and talks, his or her mental growth and development, as well as the ability of the child to control his or her limbs.

 The exact symptoms that manifest with cerebral palsy depend on the nature of the injuries, how they were caused, where exactly the brain was damaged, and the extent of the damage.
 Was your child diagnosed with cerebral palsy?
-Our Charlotte cerebral palsy lawyers are here to help.
+Our North Carolina cerebral palsy lawyers are here to help.
 If your child’s illness was the result of medical negligence or malpractice, you may have grounds for a compensation claim.
-Call the Birth Injury Lawyers Group today at (800) 222-9529 to learn more about coping with expenses and managing litigation, insurance, and other administrative issues.
+Call us today to get a free consultation with our cerebral palsy lawyer.

 For a free legal consultation with Charlotte Cerebral Palsy lawyer, call 1-800-222-9529

 Cerebral palsy can affect a person’s muscle control and coordination, reflexes, posture, balance, and ability to walk because it is an illness that involves the parts of the brain that are responsible for controlling and directing voluntary muscle movements.
 It affects different people in different ways and is usually a result of one or more of the following:

 - Genetic or environmental factors that disrupt the migration of brain cells during gestation.